Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ## See it `in Action`

-Organizations use our ecosystem to enforce **dynamic branding, administrative governance, and cross-platform data sovereignty** — all without changing how users work.
+Organizations use our ecosystem to enforce **dynamic branding, administrative governance, and cross-platform data sovereignty**, all without changing the way users work.

 <table>
   <tr>